Translations

 Introduction

-Yesterday: well, here I “sot,” as Dad would say, on a cloudy Sunday afternoon (when I had begun to write).
-House Mountain (My Mountain) hiking season is near.
-I chose not to start my hiking season yesterday.
+As an aside about yesterday, well, there I “sot,” as my father would say, on a cloudy Sunday afternoon when I started to write this article.
+It is about time to start my House Mountain hiking season.
+Yesterday, however, I chose not to hike for the first time this season.
 An afternoon hike would have been warm and muggy.
-I would have had to change from sweaty T-shirt into dry T-shirt, after a hike, if I had hit the trail.
+I would have had to change from a sweaty tee-shirt into a dry one if I had hiked.

-I was tempted, however, to hike yesterday afternoon.
-My “bionic” body felt its oats well enough – despite the Weigels mini cheeseburger I ate for dinner (or lunch, as the Yankees call it) on Saturday.
-On Saturday, the hunger growl had started, as I was driving to get gas and haul trash.
-My '08 Nissan Frontier was hungry for more 100% gas.
+I was tempted!
+My “bionic” body felt its oats, despite the Weigel's mini cheeseburger I had for dinner (or lunch, as Yankees call it) two days ago.
+On Saturday, the hunger growl started as I was driving to get gas and haul off trash.
+My 2006 Nissan Frontier was hungry for more 100% gas.
 I was hungry.
 We both ate.
 My truck ate better than I did!

-This article is a “life, such as it is,” update – divided into four sections.
+Focusing back on the purpose of this entry, it is a “life, such as it is,” update, divided into four sections.
 I hope that it helps your “life, such as it is!”
-It helped mine, to write it.
+It helped mine to write it.

 Family Heritage

-I was born, just over ten months later, on 7/17/1960.
-As a small boy, I remember that Mom, Dad, and I lived with Mom's parents and relatives, in Morristown, Tennessee.
-Eventually, we moved to rural east Hawkins County – Dad's home county.
-I have many facts and stories packed away, in the archives of my mind and on paper.
-(Search my website, by topic section or “Mom” or “Dad,” and you can find other articles that I've written, over the years.)
+I was born just over ten months later on Sunday, 7/17/1960.
+As a small boy, I remember that my parents and I lived with my mother's parents and relatives in Morristown, Tennessee.
+Eventually, we moved to rural east Hawkins County, my father's home county.
+I have many memories of those early years stored away in the archives of my mind and written down.
+Looking through the Family topic section or searching for “Mom” and “Dad” finds previous articles that I have written over the years.

-Well, on 9/3/2021, while I “enjoyed” my work-a-day at the “Hadean Realm” office, I remembered.
+Well, on September 3rd this year, I endured another workday at the office, but I remembered my parents' anniversary.
 I wonder if any of my three younger brothers remembered.

-September 4, 1901 was a Wednesday.
-My Mom's Dad, Aby William Wood, was born.
-He was the second son of Gideon Mark Wood and wife Gertrude Roleva Bair.
+September 4, 1901, was a Wednesday.
+My maternal grandfather, Aby William Wood, was born.
+He was the second son of Gideon Mark Wood and his wife, Gertrude Roleva Bair.
 Papaw Wood left this world on 3/14/1983.

-Papaw Wood turned 58 the day after he gave away Mom to marry Dad!
-I had wondered, as a boy, what he thought back then.
-Papaw told me, when I had grown into a young adult, that he was about as happy as a man could be!
+Papaw Wood turned 58 the day after he gave his daughter in marriage to my father!
+In my childhood, I wondered what Papaw Wood thought back then.
+As a young man, Papaw told me that he was about as happy as a man could be!

 I scanned the above image yesterday.
-The original is from one of Mom's photograph albums that I have been keeping safely here at our house.
-(I placed the original back into the album where Mom had placed it decades ago.)
+The original is in one of my mother's photograph albums, which I am keeping safely here at our house.
+I placed the original back into the album where Mom kept it decades ago.

-Granny and Papaw Wood celebrated their 48th wedding anniversary, on 8/26/1979.
-I was age 19.
-I was there, so I remember.
-Mom has many other photographs in her album that I may scan and publish, in time.
+Granny and Papaw Wood celebrated their 48th wedding anniversary on Sunday, 8/26/1979.
+It was a surprise that my mother had planned to coincide with the Inman-Amos (my maternal grandmother's line) family reunion.
+At age 19, I was there, and I remember.
+Mom kept many other photographs in her albums.
+I may scan and publish more of them.

-The above image was published in a Citizen Tribune (Morristown, Tennessee) newspaper article.
-I remember that Granny and Papaw did not wait to their 50th wedding anniversary, as they thought that one or both of them would not live another two years.
+The above article was published in the Citizen Tribune (Morristown, Tennessee) newspaper.
+I remember that Granny and Papaw didn't think that one or both of them would live until their 50th wedding anniversary.
+Thankfully, both of them did.

-Papaw Wood (born 9/4/1901) went Home, on 3/14/1983.
-I remember, sadly.
-I was attending East Tennessee State University (ETSU) and living in a small apartment.
-I drove home every weekend.
-I sat with Papaw, in his hospital room, on weekends.
-Granny Wood (6/16/1901 - 8/12/1991) lived longer.
-I was honored to have performed her funeral and graveside services.
-Mrs. Appalachian Irishman and I were living in Charleston, Missouri.
+As stated previously, Papaw Wood (born 9/4/1901) went to his heavenly home on 3/14/1983.
+I remember the sadness.
+At the time, I was attending East Tennessee State University (ETSU) and living in a small apartment.
+I drove home every weekend and sat with Papaw in his hospital room on those weekends.
+Granny Wood (6/16/1901-8/12/1991) lived longer.
+I was honored to perform her funeral and graveside services.
+Then, my wife and I were living in Charleston, Missouri.
 We drove back to Rogersville.
-Granny had been living at the homeplace, with family, after Papaw passed.
+Granny lived at the homeplace with family after Papaw passed.
 I wonder, in 1979, if Granny and Papaw knew that Papaw was having health problems.
-I wonder if they told Mom.
+I wonder if they told my mother.
 As far as I know, only the Good Lord knew that Papaw Wood would live just over three more years.
-I still wonder if Papaw Wood knew what he didn't share with anyone else – even his wife.
-In 1979, Papaw Wood seemed to be doing well, for his age.
+I still wonder if Papaw Wood knew what he didn't share with anyone else, even his wife.
+In 1979, Papaw Wood seemed to be doing well for his age.

 The Rogersville Review